Pranava-Kailash/CyNER_2.0_API/README.md

 ## Expected Output

-The main output of the project is the API response that includes identified entities in the input text along with their corresponding labels (e.g., B-System, B-Organization).
+The main output of the project is the API response that includes identified entities in the input text along with their corresponding labels (e.g., B-System, B-Organization) and a tagged sentence with its corresponding tags.

 ## Additional Notes